Armoured flight deck: Design

 In choosing the best design for their carriers, the British had to consider the advantages and disadvantages of hangar design.
+The Illustrious class were also built within the limits of the Second London Naval Treaty constraining them to 23,000 tons displacement.
 There was a choice between open or closed hangar and the position of the armour.
 The placing of the strongest deck affected the strength of the hull.
 The further apart the deck and the keel, the stronger the design.
 If the flight deck was placed above the main deck then it had to be built to allow for movement with expansion sections.
 A closed hangar design was the strongest structurally and made for a lighter hull.
 The RN carried this concept one step further and designed the armoured flight deck to also act as the strength deck without any underlying plating, thus achieving an armoured flight deck on the lowest possible displacement.

-The carriers that were built with armoured decks fall into two distinct types – those with armour at the flight deck level protecting the hangar and those that only had armour for the lower levels of the ship, typically the hangar deck.
-The different thickness of armour, and how they were distributed, are described in the table below.